defsquare/staticly/README.md

 ## Blog rendering with Markdown files

-Two "template" functions to implement :
+Three "template" functions to implement :

 * `post-template`: template that outputs HTML for a single markdown file
 * `home-template`: template that outputs HTML given all the markdowns